 Conversion fee: This is also known as commission, transaction fees in a few places.
 This is basically the fee charged by the providers to buy/sell your currency.
 This rate varies from provider to provider.

-Cross rates: The rates for buying and selling are not same similarly the cross rates are different.
-Cross rates are rates which are charged for exchanging two foreign currencies.
+Cross rates: The rates for buying and selling are not the same similarly the cross rates are different.
+Cross rates are rates that are charged for exchanging two foreign currencies.
 Eg: If you are in Dubai and need to buy Indian Rupees with US Dollars.

-- Figure out the currency rates using currency converter.
+- Figure out the currency exchange rates using a currency converter.

-- Don’t prefer traveler’s checks as it takes time to exchange.
+- Don’t prefer traveller’s checks as it takes time to exchange.

 - Don’t exchange complete cash when you travel.

 - Compare the charges and rates of the providers.
-There are so many dealers who’ll do the exchange for fewer charges.
+Some so many dealers do the exchange for fewer charges.